 Symptoms of malabsorption are caused by the increased passage of unabsorbed nutrients through the digestive tract or by the nutritional deficiencies that result from inadequate absorption.

 The most common symptom of malabsorption is

-When there is inadequate absorption of fats in the digestive tract, stool is light-colored, soft, bulky, greasy, and unusually foul-smelling (such stool is called steatorrhea).
+When there is inadequate absorption of fats in the digestive tract, stool contains excess fat and is light-colored, soft, bulky, greasy, and unusually foul-smelling (such stool is called steatorrhea).
 The stool may float or stick to the side of the toilet bowl and may be difficult to flush away.
 The inadequate absorption of certain sugars can cause explosive diarrhea, abdominal bloating, and flatulence.

 A doctor suspects malabsorption when a person has chronic diarrhea, weight loss, anemia, and other signs of nutritional deficiencies.
 Malabsorption is less obvious and often more difficult to recognize in older people than in children.

 Laboratory tests can help confirm the diagnosis:

 A stool test that directly measures the amount of fat in stool that has been collected over 3 days is the most reliable one for diagnosing malabsorption of fat, which is present in almost all malabsorption disorders.
 A finding of more than 7 grams of fat in the stool daily is the hallmark of malabsorption.
 Also available are a few other tests that measure fat in the stool but do not require the 3-day collection of stool.